 - a bankruptcy-related event;

-- ‘his or her conviction for a serious offence or a tax offence, whether or not -
+- a conviction for a serious offence or a tax offence, whether or not

-- the offence was committed while he or she was engaging in legal practice as an Australian legal practitioner or was practising foreign law as an Australian-registered foreign lawyer; or
+- the offence was committed while you were engaging in legal practice as an Australian legal practitioner or were practising foreign law as an Australian-registered foreign lawyer; or

 - other persons are prohibited from disclosing the identity of the offender;

-- his or her becoming bankruptcy in the Bankruptcy Act (or the corresponding provisions of the law of a foreign country or external territory); or
+- his or her becoming bankrupt under the Bankruptcy Act (or the corresponding provisions of the law of a foreign country or external territory); or

 - his or her being served with a notice of a creditor's petition presented to a court under section 43 of the Bankruptcy Act; or

-- his or her applying to take the benefit of any law (whether Australian or otherwise) for the relief f bankrupt or insolvent debtors, compounding with his or her creditors or making an assignment of his or her remuneration for their benefit.
-The term "serious offence" is defined in section 6 of the Legal Profession Uniform Law (NSW) and means;
+- his or her applying to take the benefit of any law (whether Australian or otherwise) for the relief of bankrupt or insolvent debtors, compounding with his or her creditors or making an assignment of his or her remuneration for their benefit.

 How to notify the Law Society